jzhang512/metascribe/readme.md

 - **Error Handling**: MetaScribe notes errors in the `manifest.json` file and continues processing remaining documents when possible.

-- **Aggregation**: Currently, the aggregated fields must be under the `'properties'` key in the JSON Schema.
+- **Aggregation**: Currently, MetaScribe can only aggregate the metadata fields defined under the `'properties'` section of your JSON Schema.

 ## Requirements